- Training Equipment and Methods

 - Mandatory Spay/Neuter Legislation

-- Instructor Licensing in New York State
+- Instructor Licensing

 The National Association of Dog Obedience Instructors, Inc. (NADOI) was founded in 1965 to elevate the standards of the dog instructing profession, to aid both dog and human in the solution of the many problems associated with dog ownership, and to endorse competent instructors as having attained the skills and knowledge necessary to serve those ends.